evianpyy/evianmaps/README.md

 # evianmaps
-This is a repository to store images used for Museum Information Management class at Pratt Institute.
+This is a repository of images used for a class project in the Museum Information Management class in Spring 2020 at Pratt Institute.